 |Potato-soy pie with chard.
 Photo courtesy: George Kelly., and Chard-salmon recipe.
 (Photo-by selena)|

 As in spinach, chard leaves should be washed thoroughly in clean running water and rinsed in saline water for about 30 minutes in order to remove sand, dirt, and any insecticide/fungicide residues.

 Fresh young chard leaves can be used raw in salads.

-Because of its high vitamin K content, patients on anti-coagulant therapy such as warfarin are encouraged to avoid this food since it increases the vitamin K concentration in the blood, which is what the drugs are often attempting to lower.
-This effectively raises the dose of the drug and causes toxicity.
+Because of its high vitamin-K content, patients on anticoagulant therapy such as warfarin are encouraged to avoid chard in the food since it increases the vitamin-K concentration in the blood, which is what the drugs are often attempting to lower.
+It, thus, effectively raises the dose of the medicine and may cause overdosage toxicity.

-Swiss chard contains oxalic acid, a naturally-occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
-It is, therefore, advisable to avoid eating chard in people with known oxalate urinary tract stones.
-Adequate intake of water is therefore advised to maintain normal urine output.
+Swiss chard contains oxalic acid, a naturally occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary tract.
+Therefore, people with genetic susceptibility to oxalate stones are advised to avoid chard in their diet.
+Adequate intake of water is encouraged to maintain normal urine output.
 (Medical disclaimer).

 ≺≺ Back to Vegetables from Swiss Chard nutrition.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.